Plandome Manor, New York: Government

-Government
+Village government

-As of June 2021, the Mayor of Plandome Manor is Barbara Donno, the Deputy Mayor of Plandome Manor is Matthew Clinton, and the Trustees of Plandome Manor are James Baydar, Matthew Clinton, Tony DeSousa, and Patricia O’Neill.
+As of June 2025, the Mayor of Plandome Manor is Barbara Donno, the Deputy Mayor of Plandome Manor is Matthew Clinton, and the Trustees of Plandome Manor are James Baydar, Esq., Matthew Clinton, Patricia O’Neill, R.A., and Peter Kulka.

+Village staff

+As of June 2025, the Village staff consists of Village Clerk and Court Clerk Katherine A. Hannon, Village Treasurer Marie DePalo, Superintendent of Buildings Edward P. Butt, R.A., Village Attorney John Farrell, Esq., Village Justice Hon.
+Susan Katz Richman, and Village Prosecutor Richard Prisco, Esq.
+In 2023, Hannon was appointed Village Clerk, becoming the youngest clerk serving in local government on Long Island.
+She also serves as Court Clerk in the neighboring municipalities of the Village of Plandome Heights and the Village of Plandome.

 Representation in higher government

 Town representation

-Plandome Manor is located in the Town of North Hempstead's 6th council district, which as of September 2022 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).
+Plandome Manor is located in the Town of North Hempstead's 6th council district, which as of June 2025 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).

 Nassau County representation

-Plandome Manor is located in Nassau County's 9th Legislative district, which as of November 2021 is represented in the Nassau County Legislature by Richard Nicoello (R–New Hyde Park).
+Plandome Manor is located in Nassau County's 10th Legislative district, which as of June 2025 is represented in the Nassau County Legislature by Mazi Melesa Pilip.

 New York State representation

 New York State Assembly

-Plandome Manor is located within the New York State Assembly's 16th Assembly district, which as of November 2021 is represented by Gina Sillitti (D–Manorhaven).
+Plandome Manor is located within the New York State Assembly's 16th State Assembly district, which as of June 2025 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Plandome Manor is located in the New York State Senate's 7th State Senate district, which as of November 2021 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+Plandome Manor is located in the New York State Senate's 7th State Senate district, which as of June 2025 is represented in the New York State Senate by Jack M. Martins (R–Mineola).

 Federal representation

 United States Congress

-Plandome Manor is located in New York's 3rd congressional district, which as of November 2021 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+Plandome Manor is located in New York's 3rd congressional district, which as of June 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).